 Attracting Potential Customers Back to Your website: What You Need to Know About Remarketing

-Most of the time that we contemplate the steps in the organic marketing funnel, it follows a very specific path.
-For instance, it starts with a user performing a search, following you on social social media or seeing a status that you’ve posted or tweeted, and visiting your site to see what it’s all about.
+When we delve into the intricate steps of the organic marketing funnel, we can see that it follows a specific path that most users take.
+It often begins with a user performing a search, following you on various social media platforms, or stumbling upon a status update you’ve posted or tweeted.
+Eventually, they land on your website to explore what it’s all about.

-Although the concept of the marketing funnel sounds simple enough, in actuality the data suggests that the overwhelming majority of visitors to your website will leave and never return.
-For instance, 99.9% of the people who visit the Fitbit site, will leave the website without being converted.
-This means that only .01% of visitors will actually buy one of their fitness watches.
-Once upon a time, the members of the 99.9% were interested in the Fitbit product, why else would they visit the site?
-So, what can be done to recapture the attention of such a huge audience?
-If these were your customers, what could you do to get in front of them once again?
+The concept of the marketing funnel might sound simple enough, but the data reveals a harsh truth – the overwhelming majority of visitors to your website will leave and may never return.
+Take, for example, Fitbit’s website, where a staggering 99.9% of visitors exit without converting.
+Only a tiny 0.01% actually go on to purchase one of their fitness watches.
+Interestingly, at some point, the members of that 99.9% were genuinely interested in Fitbit’s products, which is why they visited the site in the first place.
+This leaves us with a burning question: how can we recapture the attention of such a vast and potentially valuable audience?
+If these were your potential customers, what could you do to get back in front of them once again?

 2. Remarketed Lists for Search Ads (RLSA)